 - Milk served to one year olds must be unflavored whole milk. - A one-month transition period is allowed for children 24 months to 25 months old.
-They may have whole or reduced-fat (2%) milk as they transition to low-fat (1%) or fat-free (skim) milk. - Flavored milk, including flavored non-dairy beverages, cannot be served to children 1 through 5 years old. - Fat-free flavored milk and flavored non-dairy beverages can be served to children 6 years and older, as well as adult participants. - Adult Care Centers Only: Yogurt (6 ounces by weight or 3⁄4 cup by volume) may be served to adults in place of fluid milk once per day.
+They may have whole milk or a mixture of milks as they transition to low-fat (1%) or fat-free (skim) milk. - Flavored milk, including flavored non-dairy beverages, cannot be served to children 1 through 5 years old. - Fat-free flavored milk and flavored non-dairy beverages can be served to children 6 years and older, as well as adult participants. - Adult Care Centers Only: Yogurt (6 ounces by weight or % cup by volume) may be served to adults in place of fluid milk once per day.